mkapytka/convert-edf-to-BIDS/README.md

 # BIDS Conversion Pipeline

-This repository contains a complete and modular workflow for converting EEG EDF recordings into a fully structured BIDS dataset.
+This repository contains a workflow for converting EEG EDF recordings into a BIDS dataset.
-All dataset-level, subject-level, and task-specific metadata are stored in external JSON configuration files, allowing easy editing and reproducibility.
+All dataset-level, subject-level, and task-specific metadata are stored in external JSON and CSV configuration files.

 ## Project Structure